DSLituiev/lab-keras-r/README.md

 ## Setup instructions

 Please read the instructions in [this document](running-docker-containers.md) and **complete any instructions marked as "[SETUP]"** before class so that we can spend most of class time training neural networks (instead of doing setup).
-If you are stuck on any part of the setup instructions, don't hesitate to post on the [CLE forum](https://courses.ucsf.edu/mod/forum/view.php?id=546441).
+If you are stuck on any part of the   instructions, don't hesitate to post on the [CLE forum](https://courses.ucsf.edu/mod/forum/view.php?id=546441) -- if you are stuck, likely someone else in class is stuck too!

 ## Lab